CFN-softbio/VISION/README.md

         - Example phrases:
             - "Measure sample 2 seconds, no save."
    ```
-   If default is not set to true, the functions will be put under "Miscellaneous Commands".
-2. **Add to the functions database:**
-   - Currently, VISION's 11BM path is hardcoded, but this will change in future iterations.
-   - Therefore, it is best to overwrite the 11BM file initially and change it to your use-case.

-3. **Using the dynamic function creation workflow (not recommended for now):**
+3. **Using the dynamic function creation workflow:**
-   - You can also add functions through the natural language interface
+   - You can also add functions through the natural language UI.
+This is for quick-adding functionality during online operation.
+Note that for deploying VISION to a new instrument, it is recommended to create/modify command_examples.json instead of using the UI.
-   - Describe the function and its parameters in natural language
-   - The system will generate the appropriate JSON and code implementations
+   - Describe the function and its parameters in natural language, and then the system will generate the appropriate JSON and code implementations.
    - Cons: sophisticated format not supported, and requires access to a specific model (GPT-4o, used for JSON support)

 ## Contact

-Feel free to reach out to us for any questions or installation issues: Esther Tsai (etsai@bnl.gov)
+Feel free to reach out to us for any questions or installation issues.
+Suggestions/feedback are also appreciated!
+Esther Tsai (etsai@bnl.gov)

 ## Citation
 ```bibtex